molgenis/brain_eQTL/2023-MetaBrainV2/pipelines/WGS_QC/README.md

 `--bindFolder` Folder that the singularity container should bind to.

-`--sampleFile` Text file containing a list of input VCF samples
+`--sampleFile` Text file containing a list of input VCF samples.
+This file can be created with the instructions in the Usage section of this README.

 `--outDir` Path to the desired output directory